Your Credit Score: What it means

 Your current debt load, past late payments, length of your credit history, and other factors are considered.
 Your score is calculated from the good and the bad of your credit report.
 Late payments lower your score, but consistently making future payments on time will improve your score.

-Your credit report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your credit to assign an accurate score.
+Your credit report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your report to build an accurate score.
 Some folks don't have a long enough credit history to get a credit score.
-They may need to spend some time building a credit history before you apply for a mortgage.
+They may need to spend some time building a credit history before they apply for a loan.